ibm-cloud-docs/codeengine/troubleshoot-job.md

 ## Getting logs for my jobs
 {: #ts-jobrun-gettinglogs}

-Logs can be helpful to troubleshoot problems when you run apps.
+Logs can be helpful to troubleshoot problems when you run jobs.
 You can view job logs from the console or with the CLI.
 {: shortdesc}

 When you view logs from the console, you must create an {{site.data.keyword.la_full_notm}} instance in the same region as your {{site.data.keyword.codeengineshort}} project.
-You are not required to create this instance before you work with your {{site.data.keyword.codeengineshort}} app. {{site.data.keyword.codeengineshort}} makes it easy to enable logging for your jobs.
+You are not required to create this instance before you work with your {{site.data.keyword.codeengineshort}} job. {{site.data.keyword.codeengineshort}} makes it easy to enable logging for your jobs.
 You can view job logs after you add logging capabilities.
 For more information, see [viewing job logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-joblogs-ui).

 When working with the CLI, you can display logs of all of the instances of your running job or display logs of a specific instance of your job.